 In order to construct a Secondary Food Preparation Area, you will need to obtain a Building Permit.
 Prior to applying for a building permit, you will need review by the Zoning Administration to ensure the proposed Secondary Food Preparation Area complies with the conditions identified above.

 will not issue a permit without review by the Zoning Administration.

 Secondary Food Preparation Area: Areas such as wet bars or warming kitchens that are secondary to a main kitchen area located within a single-family detached dwelling for the convenience and use by all residents of a dwelling and shall not create separate or private living areas.

-Wet bar is a small bar or counter area that contains limited cabinet space, may include a sink no larger than 484 square inches, and an under-the-counter or a regular refrigerator, a wine-cooler, and dishwasher.
+Wet Bar: A small bar or counter area that contains limited cabinet space, may include a sink no larger than 484 square inches, and an under-the-counter or regular refrigerator, a wine-cooler, and dishwasher.

-Warming kitchen is an area with limited cabinet space, counter top, a warming oven/warming drawer, and may include a refrigerator.
+Warming Kitchen: An area with limited cabinet space, counter tops, a warming oven/warming drawer, and may include a refrigerator.